-Ministry Expense Accounts keep track of ministry related expenses.
+Ministry Expense Accounts (MEA) keep track of ministry related expenses.

-The following are the only expenses that will be paid by a parish on your behalf from an MEA:
+The Standing Committee recommends that only the following expenses are to be paid by a parish on your behalf from an MEA:

-- the purchase, financing and operation of a motor vehicle used for ministry purposes - local, domestic or international travel related to your pastoral duties and professional development - local, domestic or international travel for your spouse and/or children when they accompany you or your spouse on ministry related matters - costs incurred by your spouse while representing you on ministry related matters - the upkeep of the residence in which you live (e.g. electricity, water, gas, building insurance and maintenance)

-- education, professional development, supervision, mentoring and professional debriefing costs, including, but not limited to books, tapes, conference fees, and camps - ministry related expenses including, but not limited to telephone, fax, subscriptions, periodicals, newspapers, computer software and hardware, home office furniture, equipment and supplies, clerical shirts, hospitality and cleaning costs and gifts made for ministry purposes - additional payments to your superannuation fund - education expenses (excluding tertiary education) for your children.
+- the purchase, financing and operation of a motor vehicle used for ministry purposes - local, domestic or international travel related to your pastoral duties and professional development - local, domestic or international travel for your spouse and/or children when they accompany you or your spouse on ministry related matters - costs incurred by your spouse while representing you on ministry related matters - the upkeep of the residence in which you live (e.g., rent, loan repayments, electricity, water, gas, security monitoring, building insurance and maintenance) - education, professional development, supervision, mentoring and professional debriefing costs, including, but not limited to books, CD's, conference fees, camps and professional supervision - ministry related expenses including, but not limited to telephone, mobile, fax, internet services, subscriptions, periodicals, newspapers, computer software and hardware, home office furniture, equipment and supplies, clerical shirts, hospitality and cleaning costs and gifts made for ministry purposes - education expenses of your dependent children.